I had a conversation with a billionaire

 - “I need to know what this person did at this stage because that’ll help me determine what I should do”

+But I’ve learned that this is a fools errand.
 You will never get the certainty you’re searching for, and searching for it will distract you from doing the thing that actually matters.
 Starting the business.
 Solving your own problems with the world’s information at your fingertips.
 Thinking from first principles on the best next step in your career.

 Thinking that you need X or Y to succeed is a belief constraint that gives you a convenient excuse for your lack of progress.
+The truth is that there are no rules.
+There are innumerable ways that people have succeeded, and how you succeed will not be how someone else succeeded.

+Do not be trapped by dogma.
 The message here is not “don’t seek mentors or advice.”
 The message is that you can succeed just as much without mentors, or on the back of your own will.
+This applies to anything that you feel you ‘need to succeed.’

 Don’t let a perceived lack of a critical ingredient rob you of the will to try anyway.